radixdlt/olympia-node/docs/transaction-specs/specs/validation.md

 - `MSG`:
    * Can appear **at most once** per transaction.
 - `LDOWN` and `LREAD`:
-   * The `index` operand must be less than the index of the current instruction.
+   * The `index` operand must be less than the number of `UP` instructions before this instruction.
 - `DOWNALL`:
    * The `class_id` operand must be one of the supported substate type.
 - `DOWNINDEX`: